polyseam/get-npm-package-version/README.md

-# is-valid-json action
+# get-version-from-package-json

-This action returns true if a given file is a valid JSON file, otherwise it fails
+This action returns the "version" key from a JSON file, or it fails

 ## Inputs

-## `path-to-file`
+## `path-to-package-json`

-**Required** The path to the JSON file in your repo to evaluate.
+**Required** The path to the JSON file in your repo to read the version key from

 ## Outputs

-## `is-valid-json`
+## `version`

-Whether the provided repo path holds a valid JSON file
+The version key from the JSON object you provided
 ## Example usage
 ```yaml
 on: